Custom Designed Hydraulic VRCs Help Maximize Space at Tyson Foods

 In order to build the most efficient system, only one pump is needed, with the hydraulic line splitting off to service each lift at opposite ends of the warehouse.
 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle each side.

 Once chicken is processed and packaged at the facility, it is stored in a large two-level cold storage freezer warehouse until it is shipped.
 The volume that comes through the warehouse is substantial, with frequent movement of the packaged chicken between the two levels.

-In 2011, when Tyson discovered it needed to upgrade the antiquated system used to move the chicken between the two levels, it called in Delaware Elevator of Salisbury, MD for a recommendation.
+When Tyson discovered it needed to upgrade the antiquated system used to move the chicken between the two levels, it called in Delaware Elevator of Salisbury, MD for a recommendation.
 Not only did the new lifting mechanism need to operate in sub-zero temperatures, it needed to handle several full pallets of chicken per lift, and it had to withstand frequent trips throughout the day.

 The hydraulic VRCs also include advanced safety features to protect workers and materials, such as: